Nordic Bioplastic Conference

 This year’s programme explores:

-Connect with key players across the value chain
+Networking and exchange across the value chain

-Where Industriens Hus,
+Industriens Hus,

 H. C. Andersens Blvd.
 18,